 ISO – International Students Organization

 Let’s Go Tech – A callback to the days when Clarkson University was still called Thomas S. Clarkson Memorial School of Technology or Clarkson College of Technology for short.
-‘Let’s go Tech’ remains the rally cry for the university’s athletic teams, especially for the Pep Band.
+‘Let’s Go Tech!’ remains the rally cry for the university’s athletic teams, especially for the Pep Band.
 CCT still adorns older buildings and equipment which has remained from a bygone era.

-MAE – Mechanical and Aeronautical Engineering
+MAE – Mechanical and Aerospace Engineering

 MBA – Master of Business Administration

-ME – Mechanical Engineering
+ME – Mechanical Engineering (MechE for short)

-New Dorms – ‘New Dorms’ is what the dormitories which surround Price Hall (Newell, Thomas, Farisee, and Ormsby) and Graham Hall (Van Note, Wilson, Olson and Donahue) are referred to as.
+New Dorms – ‘New Dorms’ is what the dormitories which surround Price Hall (Newell, Thomas, Farisee, and Ormsby) and Graham Hall (Van Note, Wilson, Olson, and Donahue) are referred to as.
 Ironically they were built in 1965-68 but the name New Dorms has stuck ever since.
 Each building officially having five names to choose from may have contributed to the more simplistic nickname.

-OAS – Office of Accommodative Services is an office that supports accessibility services for housing, academics and dietary assistance.
+OAS – Office of Accommodative Services is an office that supports accessibility services for housing, academics, and dietary assistance.

-OIT – The Office of Information Technology is located on the downtown campus, but there is an OIT HelpDesk location for students to utilize on the second floor of the ERC in the Innovation Hub and offers support for IT and AV needs on campus.
+OIT – The Office of Information Technology is located on the downtown campus, but there is an OIT HelpDesk location for students to utilize on the second floor of the ERC in the Innovation Hub which offers support for IT and AV needs on campus.
 Students can reach out to OIT for technical support and can submit helpdesk tickets by emailing helpdesk@clarkson.edu.

 OChem – Organic Chemistry